jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

 ### Transportation scenarios

+Transportation scenarios are based on changes in travel demand, transportation supply or transportation policies.

 Travel Demand

-  + Changes in population demographics
-  + Changes in personal income
+  + Trip-making, defined as auto trips per capita and the transit trips per capita
+  + Population, defined as persons by age for the base and future years
-  + Changes in firm size or industry
+  + Employment, defined as employees by firm size and industry and employment growth
+  + Household income, defined as regional average per capita income by forecast year in year 2000 dollars
-  + Auto and light truck proportions by year
+  + Auto and light truck proportions of VMT by year
+  + Truck and bus VMT by year
   + Induced demand – short term impacts

 Transportation Supply

-  + Amount of regional transit service
+  + Amount of regional transit service, defined as bus and rail revenue miles
-  + Amount of freeway and arterial capacity
+  + Amount of roadway capacity, defined as freeway and arterial capacity

 Transportation Policies

-There are three types of policies considered in the VERPAT tool:
   + Pricing, including vehicle use charges, such as VMT charges or gas taxes, and parking pricing.Vehicle use charges are considered as a factor of auto operating charges and parking pricing are considered as an additional cost at employment or other locations.
   + Travel demand management (TDM), including vanpool, telecommuting, ridesharing, and transit pass programs.
   + Intelligent transportation system (ITS), which estimates speeds with and without incidents.
 This computes an overall average speed by road type and congestion level.
 Each policy is implemented as an adjustment to VMT based on the policy inputs.